 8. Remember that People are Doing Their Best

 Please remember that this is a difficult time for many.
 Businesses are doing their absolute best to keep you, your family, and their employees safe.
 Please be kind and patient with them.
-Remember that it’s a stressful time for everyone.
-And when you see new rules at a local business, instead of complaining, consider thanking them for keeping you safe.
+Remember that it’s a stressful time for everyone and everyone is tired of it.
+Instead of complaining, consider thanking them for keeping you safe.

 Please note that staying home is currently the top recommendation from the Ontario government to reduce your risk of contracting or spreading COVID-19.
-If you choose to go out, here is a quick summary of how you can keep yourself and others safe while exploring Ontario’s Southwest:
+If you have to go out, here is a quick summary of how you can keep yourself and others safe.

 - Always stay two metres away from other people who aren’t in your household.